Entertainment & Special Event Insurance — Kelly Insurance Group

 • Expected attendance and ticketed capacity

-• Name of performing artist(s) — including headliner
+• Name of performing artist(s), including the headliner

 • Whether alcohol will be sold, served, or provided

-• Whether event is ticketed or free admission
+• Whether the event is ticketed or free admission

 • Your name, company name, and contact information